 Open calls and competitions for artists

 Most open calls request that you upload a photograph of your work with your application, so you will need to make sure that you take a really good photograph, or if the work is small enough, you could use a scanner.
 Make sure your work is in focus, in good light, with no reflections, cropped to the edges, and with colours and tones that match your painting.
+If you can’t justify spending out on an expensive camera or paying a photographer, do some research to find out how to take the best possible images with your phone.
+I find the single most important thing is ‘light’.
+Taking a photograpgh of your work outdoors on a bright day, with cloud cover to diffuse the sunlight, will help a lot.

 I wish you lots of luck and hope to see your work hanging in a gallery soon.
 If however, you did your research, and you sent in an amazing photograph of your work, and it still didn’t get selected, try not to get too down about it.
 There will have been a lot of good entries like yours and there’s a lot of luck involved in catching the right judges eye at the right time too.
 I do believe however, the more open calls you enter, and the more open exhibitions you visit, the more knowledgeable you will become, and your chances will increase.